hjtejuco123/ThesisFormat-Chapters-1-3/README.md

 Despite the availability of numerous task-management applications, many users still experience difficulties such as missed deadlines, poor prioritization, and lack of awareness of their productivity patterns.
 Most existing applications rely on static reminders, requiring users to manually set alerts without considering user behavior, task urgency, or historical usage patterns.

-This study proposes SmartTask, a mobile task-management application that integrates intelligent reminder scheduling and productivity analytics to improve user task completion and time-management efficiency.
+This study proposes SmartTask, a web application task-management application that integrates intelligent reminder scheduling and productivity analytics to improve user task completion and time-management efficiency.

 ### Statement of the Problem
 1. How effective are traditional task-management applications in helping users complete tasks on time?